spxbhuhb/adaptive/doc/internals/actual UI.md

       - if so, forwards the call with the specified anchor
       - if not, forwards the call with itself (the `if` or `for`) as the higher anchor

-## Measure and layout

-When a container fragment is added to the adapter:

-- the adapter sets the `layoutFrame` of the container fragment
-- calls `measure` of the container fragment
-- calls `layout` of the container fragment